There may be affiliate links in this post. Read my disclosure policy to learn more.

 Ashford Castle in County Galway

 Ashford Castle provides its guests a world of luxury.
-Visitors enter through giant historical gates, are embraced with a warm Irish welcome, and are treated to an absolutely exquisite interior.
-Surrounded by tranquil Lough Corrib and the pristine castle gardens, staying at Ashford castle is more than a visit; it’s an experience of a lifetime.
+Visitors enter through giant historical gates, are embraced with a warm Irish welcome, and are treated to an exquisite interior.
+Surrounded by tranquil Lough Corrib and the pristine castle gardens, staying at Ashford Castle is more than a visit; it’s an experience of a lifetime.

-In addition to sampling cuisine from world-renowned chefs and relaxing at the award-winning spa, guests can choose from many other amazing activities on the castle grounds.
+In addition to sampling cuisine from world-renowned chefs and relaxing at the award-winning spa, guests can choose from many other unique activities on the castle grounds.
 They can explore Lough Corrib with a lake cruise, boat tour, or fishing excursion.
-They can try the many outdoor sports like horseback riding, tennis, and golf.
+They can try many outdoor sports like horseback riding, tennis, and golf.
 Guests can even try their hand at clay pigeon shooting, archery, or flying a falcon at Ashford’s infamous school of falconry.

 Above all, the castle and grounds provide a backdrop for relaxation.
 From its flowing fountains and endless walking paths to its beautiful interior and well-preserved history, Ashford Castle is the perfect fairytale addition to any Ireland trip.
-Although a day trip to Ashford provides a wonderful taste of the castle’s luxury, more than one night is recommended to be able to fully experience all this hotel has to offer.
+Although a day trip to Ashford provides a beautiful taste of the castle’s luxury, more than one night is recommended to fully experience all this hotel has to offer.
 Whether the visit is done in an afternoon or in a week-long stay, the magic of Ashford Castle always leaves guests wanting to return.

 Contributed by Olivia from the Girl With Blue Sails travel blog